dvsa/vol-app/docs/app/testing.md

 records the known, triaged disagreements; the test fails only on **new** drift: an entity change with no matching olcs-etl migration, or vice versa.

-The comparison deliberately normalises what can never round-trip through ORM 2 metadata, so the baseline only contains real disagreements:

-- **Comments** (column and table) are excluded — they are owned by olcs-etl DDL, and ORM 2's `JoinColumn` cannot carry options.
-Revisit on ORM 3.
+The comparison is faithful by default.
+It makes three deliberate reductions in fidelity, each named and pinned by `SchemaComparisonTest` so none can quietly
+widen:

+- **Comments** are silenced _only where the mapping declares none of its own_.
+  The database carries comments on 2081 columns and 136 tables; the entity metadata models none, because the generator turns a column comment into the property's PHP docblock rather than an `ORM\Column` options entry.
+Comparing them would report every commented column, truthfully and uselessly.
+The rule is conditional rather than blanket so the blind spot shrinks by itself: a column that does declare `options: ['comment' => ...]` is compared like any other.
+(ORM 2's `JoinColumn` had no options, which used to be the stated reason; ORM 3's does, so that reasoning is spent.)
-- **Custom DBAL types** (`yesno`, `yesnonull`, `encrypted_string`) are compared by their storage type, so Doctrine's `DC2Type` comment hints — which the Liquibase DDL never carries — cannot diff.
+- **`yesno` / `yesnonull`** are compared by their storage type.
+  `YesNoType::getSqlDeclaration()` hardcodes the whole string `tinyint(1) NOT NULL COMMENT '(DC2Type:yesno)'`, so it can never match the column it maps however that column is declared. (`encrypted_string` needed the same treatment under DBAL 3, which appended `DC2Type` comment hints to custom types.
+DBAL 4 dropped that mechanism, so the normalisation was removed — measured, it changes no statement.)
 - **Foreign key constraint names** are compared structurally (olcs-etl uses semantic names, Doctrine generates hashed ones).

-- **View-backed entities** (`Entity\View`) and tables with no entity mapping (audit `*_hist` tables, ETL working tables, Liquibase bookkeeping) are excluded — neither can ever match by construction.
+**View-backed entities** (`Entity\View`) and tables the entity side knows nothing about (audit `*_hist` tables, ETL working tables, Liquibase bookkeeping) are dropped from the output entirely — neither can match by construction.
+Note that this covers the `ALTER TABLE ...
+DROP FOREIGN KEY` statements Doctrine emits for such tables as well as the `DROP TABLE` itself; missing that is how four stale `document_analysis` lines survived in the baseline after the table gained an entity.

-Everything left in the baseline is a genuine entity-vs-schema disagreement (wrong lengths, precision, signedness, index differences) awaiting a decision: fix the entity metadata, or fix the schema in olcs-etl.
-Shrinking it is welcome;
+### Reading the baseline

+The file is grouped under two headings carrying a count.
+Grouping is presentational — every statement is still compared, and the headings are comments the parser ignores:

+- **actionable** — a real disagreement between an entity and the schema.
+Fix the mapping, or add a Liquibase migration in olcs-etl.
+- **inexpressible from mapping** — differences on implicit ManyToMany join tables that no entity change can resolve.
+Those tables have no entity to carry an `#[ORM\Index]`, and ORM 3's `JoinTable` attribute takes only `name`, `schema`, `joinColumns`, `inverseJoinColumns` and `options` — no way to name an index, declare a unique constraint, or map an extra column. `SchemaTool` builds their indexes with no name, so DBAL falls through to `_generateIdentifierName()` and produces `IDX_<hash>`, which the Liquibase DDL will never match.

+A join table's own columns are the exception: their declarations derive from the referenced entities' primary keys, so a `CHANGE` is fixable there as anywhere else, and a compound statement carrying both is filed as actionable so the half that can be fixed stays visible.

+Normalising those generated names away, as the comparison already does for foreign key names, was considered and rejected.
+It trades a real difference for a quieter file, and the cost is not hypothetical: DBAL's existing rename detection had been masking a redundant index on `application_tracking`, which surfaced only when an unrelated attribute beside it was removed.

-adding to it should be a conscious, reviewed act:
+Shrinking the actionable section is welcome; adding to it should be a conscious, reviewed act:

 ```bash
 REGENERATE_SCHEMA_DRIFT_BASELINE=1 vendor/bin/phpunit \